 Outings – We will be organising outings for the children.
-Parents will always receive notification about this and a signed consent form would need to be filled in.
+Parents will always receive notification about this and a signed consent form may be needed for some trips.

 Opening hours – We are open Monday to Friday between 8am and 6pm for 51 weeks of the year, We are shut between Christmas and New Year and on all recognised Bank Holidays.
 Fees are adjusted to account for these closure dates.

-Parent Representatives - We have two parent representatives at the nursery.
-There role is to help guide changes to policy and procedures, and to provide parents with advice about nursery life.
+Parent Representatives - We have one parent representative at the nursery.
+Their role is to help guide changes to policy and procedures, and to provide parents with advice about nursery life.
 They can be contacted by leaving a note in the comments box, found by the main door.

-Pre-visits – Before your child starts at nursery, we offer two pre-visits.
+Pre-visits – Before your child starts at nursery, we offer two pre-visits, and more if required.
 These offer parents and their child to meet the child’s key person and the other staff and to familiarize your child with the nursery environment.

 Qualifications – All room leaders hold an NVQ3 or equivalent qualification and have at least 5 years experience in a nursery setting.
-Our nursery nurses are qualified to a minimum of level NVQ 3 or equivalent.
+Our Nursery Practitioners are qualified to a minimum of level NVQ 3 or equivalent.
 All our staff access regular training and would be delighted to discuss their areas of expertise with you.

 Registration Form – If you would like your child to join us, please complete a registration form and return it as soon as possible along with a cheque to cover the registration fee of £40.
 Once a place has been confirmed a deposit of £100 will be required to secure your child’s place.
 This is refundable when your child leaves the nursery.